-The zygomaticus majors pull the mouth back to expose the teeth and enlarge the cheeks
+The zygomaticus major pulls the mouth back to expose the teeth and enlarge the cheeks

 You can control the zygomatic muscles quickly and consciously.
-They are used to produce false smiles.
+And that’s how you produce a fake smile.

-A false smile often appears stronger on one side of the face than the other.
-Both sides of the brain try to make it seem genuine
+On the other hand, a false smile often appears stronger on one side of the face than the other.

-When we do a fake smile, we tend to show both of our teeth, same as when you say cheese when you take a picture
+And we tend to show both teeth – the same as when you say cheese when you take a picture

 But this is not 100% accurate because some people have large mouths and may expose both teeth even with a genuine smile.

 Extended blinking is an unconscious attempt to block you from their sight.